WesleysCode/HazardPointerImplementation/README.md

 # Hazard_Pointer_Implementation
-A implementation of hazard Pointer
+An implementation of hazard Pointer

 The original idea of hazard pointer is presented in paper ***Hazard Pointers: Safe Memory Reclamation for Lock-Free Objects***[1].